MasqueradeOfSilence/MasqueradeOfSilence/README.md

 - 💞️ I’m looking to collaborate on anything where I can learn as much as possible, and build great applications.
 Especially creative ones.
 - 📫 How to reach me: softwaredev [at] alexanderneville [dot] com

-Check out my learning path at [a relative link]PROJECTS.md.
+Check out my learning path at PROJECTS.md.

 <!---
 MasqueradeOfSilence/MasqueradeOfSilence is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.